Improved accuracy. Less uncertainty. Better science.

 A look back

 A lot has happened in the past 12 years.
-Millions of individuals have joined 23andMe and ongoing research efforts have helped us understand more about genetic diversity around the world.
-23andMe has also made great strides in improving the underlying algorithms and reference populations that we use to deliver these results.
-In 2008, we broke down ancestry into three main categories: African, European, and East Asian.
-Since then we’ve offered a series of updates where we refined those original estimates into more and more granular results.
-Now customers can discover if their DNA traces to more than 2,000 regions worldwide.
+Millions of individuals have joined 23andMe, and ongoing research efforts have helped us understand more about genetic diversity worldwide.
+23andMe has also made great strides in improving the underlying algorithms and reference populations we use to deliver these results.
+In 2008, we divided ancestry into three main categories: African, European, and East Asian.
+Since then, we’ve offered a series of updates where we refined those original estimates into more and more granular results.
+Now, customers can discover if their DNA traces to more than 2,000 regions worldwide.

 When we update the algorithms or the reference populations used to predict your ancestry, your results are expected to change.
 That’s why we call Ancestry Composition a living analysis of your DNA.
-For the most part, these changes should be minor and hopefully provide you with more detail about your ancestral origins.
-Like almost everything we do, these changes are based on science, and we want to be transparent about what we’re doing.
-That’s why each time we make an update, we share it in our “Change Log”, which can be found at the bottom of the Scientific Details section of your Ancestry Composition report.
+Mostly, these changes should be minor and hopefully provide you with more detail about your ancestral origins.
+Like almost everything we do, these changes are based on science, and we want to be transparent about our actions.
+That’s why each time we make an update, we share it in our “Change Log,” which can be found at the bottom of the Scientific Details section of your Ancestry Composition report.
 If you want even more detail, you can look at our Ancestry Composition Guide, or for those with a science bent, check out our White Paper.

 More about the most recent update to Ancestry Composition